ipalmer100/R-Studio-IE-3610-/README.md

 # Statistics Calculators
 This repo holds my IE 3610 (Clemson University) .R files that I use to solve statistics problems.
-Midterm 1: Confidence Interval calculators
-Midterm 2: Sample statistic tests (p-value, Type II error, etc.)
+Midterm 1: Confidence Interval calculators - Use with Confidence Interval Formula Sheet.pdf Midterm 2: Hypothesis Testing calculators (p-value, Type II error, etc.) - Use with Hypothesis Testing Formula Sheet.pdf

 HOW TO USE:
 * Read your textbook question